Building a Project Preview Component: Layers, Motion, and Adaptation

 From Card to Focused View

-Once you click or tap, the intent shifts from browsing to viewing.
-The card morphs into a dialog that feels like it grows from the same layer stack.
-A spring with no bounce keeps the opening crisp and avoids overshoot on a modal.
-If there’s a video, it takes center stage; otherwise a carousel invites a quick scan.
-Keyboard arrow keys work out of the box, which makes the component feel more like an app than a page.
+Once you click or tap, the card morphs into a dialog that feels like it grows from the same layer stack.
+A spring with no bounce keeps the opening crisp and avoids overshoot.
+If there's a video, it takes center stage.
+Otherwise a carousel invites a quick scan.
+Keyboard arrow keys work out of the box.

 <MorphingDialog